marcforment/MartianRobots/README.md

 3. [Example requests](#Example-request)

 ## Additional functionality <a name="Additional-functionality"></a>
-In addition to the mimum required fuctionality a exploration score feature has been added that determines the quality of the exploration operation made by the robots.
-Given an input each explored coordinate on Mars adds 1 point and visiting an already explored coordinate subtracts one point from the final score.
+In addition to the minimum required fuctionality an exploration score feature has been added that determines the quality of the exploration operation made by the robots.
+Given an input each explored coordinate on Mars adds 1 point.
+Visiting an already explored coordinate subtracts one point from the final score.
 Here are two examples:

 - Robots visit (1,0), (1,1) and (2,3):
     - (1,0) 1 point